 Editors comment: Over twenty years ago in Hawaii, SSM was a "proposed novel redefinition" of marriage.
-SSM has been in place in Massachusetts since mid-2004; that is over 8 years ago, as of late-2012.
+SSM has been in place in Massachusetts since mid-2004; that is more than 9 years ago, as of early 2014.
 This state continues to have the lowest divorce rate in the nation.
-SSM has been available in Canada since mid-2005; that is over 7 years, as of mid-2012.
+SSM has been available in Canada since mid-2005; that is over 8 years, as of early 2014.
 It is now part of their culture, and well accepted by a strong majority of Canadians.
 By allowing couples to marry who are solidly in favor of marriage, and to give them and their children the usual levels of protections and rights would seem to likely to have only a positive effect on marriage.

 There have been many times in the history of the U.S. when governments granted people equal rights.
 Examples have been the abolition of human slavery, allowing African Americans to marry, allowing women to enter professions, giving women the vote, abolishing racial segregation, guaranteeing African Americans the right to vote, allowing interracial marriages, etc. All were strongly opposed at the time by various groups.
 However, time has shown that all of these changes appear to have generated improvements in people's lives without any significant negative effects on the culture.